esatemre/coolify-trigger-v4/README.md

 2. **Add Environment Variables in Coolify** (see "Container Registry Setup" section below)

-3. **Redeploy** the application to apply both network and registry settings
+3. **Redeploy** the application to apply all network, Traefik label, and registry settings

 ### ⚠️ Important: Required Configuration

-**Both of these settings are MANDATORY for the setup to work:**
+**All of these settings are MANDATORY for the setup to work:**

-1. **Network Name** - Required for worker containers to communicate
+1. **Network Name** (Environment Variable) - Required for worker containers to communicate
+2. **Traefik Network Label** (docker-compose.yaml) - Required to prevent flaky webapp due to Coolify Traefik race condition
-2. **Registry Credentials** - Required for deploying and running tasks
+3. **Registry Credentials** - Required for deploying and running tasks

 **Without these, you'll see errors like:**
 - `Failed to read worker token from file` (network issue)
+- Flaky/inconsistent webapp behavior (Traefik network race condition)
 - `No Docker registry credentials provided` (registry issue)

 ## Services Overview